 The Canadiens trudged home.
 Two days later, when they hosted the Chicago Black Hawks, Hainsworth was back at work.
 He had an injured ankle, it turned out, and the Gazette divulged that it caused him “acute pain throughout.”
 Still, he stopped 14 shots in Montreal’s 2-0 win for his sixth shutout of the season.
 Continue reading

 Hard news this week about Gord Downie, Kingston’s own poet, songwriter, singer, dancer, Great Canadian.
-The Tragically Hip woke the country up early Tuesday morning with the startling announcement of Downie’s terminal cancer; for the rest of the week, the country I inhabit tried to settle the shock and the sorrow even as we were celebrating the genius of the man, his words, his music.
+The Tragically Hip woke the country up early Tuesday morning with the startling announcement of Downie’s terminal cancer; for the rest of the week, the country I inhabit tried to settle itself within the shock and the sorrow, even as we were celebrating the genius of the man, his words, his music.

 Downie’s love of hockey is no secret.
 It’s there in the songs, “Fireworks” and “Fifty-Misssion Cap,” “The Lonely End of the Rink.”
 For the fullest account of Downie attachments to the game, you’re advised to read the fond chapter TSN’s Bob Mackenzie included in his 2014 book Hockey Confidential, which he reprinted (here) this week.